 The Capital Fund 1 Advantage

-One of the many advantages of borrowing from a Private Hard Money Lender, like Capital Fund I, is that we perform all underwriting, documentation, and signings in house, therefore we can fund loans in 24 hours and even quicker in some instances.
-Trustee Sale purchases are under the biggest time crunch for a loan, which is why many turn to hard money lenders.
+One of the many advantages of borrowing from a Private Hard Money Lender, like Capital Fund I, is that we perform all underwriting, documentation, and signings in-house, therefore we can fund loans in 24 hours and even quicker in some instances.
+Trustee Sale purchases are under the biggest time crunch for a loan, which is why many turns to hard money lenders.

 The process for a trustee sale hard money loan with Capital Fund 1 is as follows:

-- Borrower wins bid at trustee sale auction
+- Borrower wins the bid at trustee sale auction

-- Borrower provides CFI with property address and winning bid price via phone, email or text message
+- The borrower provides CFI with the property address and winning bid price via phone, email, or text message

-- CFI underwrites property to determine loan amount
+- CFI underwrites property to determine the loan amount

 - CFI Orders a full title commitment for the property which is received before the loan is funded.